johnmahugu/Car-Wash/readme.md

  Since the project scope did not reference database design and or server setup I will be using a simple Apache Vhosts setup with a regular DB export for the data.

+## Installation

+Clone repo and run composer install, then follow instruction for Apache and DB

 ### Apache Setup

 Very basic vhosts setup